phoenix-rtos/phoenix-rtos-doc/corelibs/libcache.md

 3. A pointer to the new cache line is added in the tail of the circular doubly linked list.
 The line pointed to becomes the MRU line.
 4. The pointers to the lines are re-sorted according to the tag (dark grey table).

 ### Flushing the cache
 The flush operation is used to synchronize the contents of the cache with the cached source memory so that they stay coherent.  <br /><br /> The operation requires a beginning and an end address, as it is performed within a range of addresses.
 ### Invalidating the cache
 A range of the cached source memory addresses can be invalidated and data removed so that the lines can be overwritten.
 The data is not being synchronized with the cached source memory during this operation, therefore it cannot be retrieved once the lines become invalidated.

+In order to save the important data on the source memory and invalidate the lines in the cache it is advised to perform cache clean instead.

+### Cleaning the cache
+The clean operation combines both cache flush and cache invalidate operations in atomic way while also providing a better efficiency than if the user were to perform cache flush followed by cache invalidate.
 ## Running tests
 Phoenix-RTOS libcache library provides a set of functional tests that are available in [phoenix-rtos-tests](https://github.com/phoenix-rtos/phoenix-rtos-tests/tree/master).
 The tests can be run for different platforms, e.g. `ia32-generic-qemu` target: